Empowering People with Disabilities to Participate as Equals

 ** Formerly New Horizons Independent Living Center **

 Need to make an appointment?
 Need a ride to the grocery store?
 Where ever you need to go, New Horizons can take you.
-We have a fleet of vehicles that cover Prescott, Chino, Dewey, Cordes Junction, and anywhere in between.
+We serve Prescott, Chino, Dewey, Cordes Junction, and anywhere in between.

 Support Groups and Programs